 2. Assimilating (AC/RO)

 An assimilating learning style could also be seen as the ‘think and watch’ style.
-After all, the individual’s learning characteristics are abstract conceptualisation (AC) and reflective observation (RO).
+After all, this individual’s learning characteristics are abstract conceptualisation (AC) and reflective observation (RO).

 3. Converging (AC/AE)